dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

 ## Configuring Symfony for Production

-Now that you have set up and configured Heroku and [Travis CI](https://travis-ci.org/), you need to make some changes to your Symfony installation in order to be functional when hosted by [Heroku](https://www.heroku.com).
+Now that you have set up and configured Heroku and [Travis CI](https://travis-ci.org/), you need to make some changes to your Symfony project to make it functional when hosted on [Heroku](https://www.heroku.com).

 First, you will need to change your `composer.json` file.
-You need to add a compile command that will tell Heroku to update the schema of the database.
+On this file, you need to add a compile command that will tell Heroku to update the schema of the database.
 Where it says:

 ```json
 "auto-scripts": {